 The relationship among the Covenant Regional Thumb Network ensures that Thumb communities have an independent hospital, like Deckerville Community Hospital close to home that they can continue to depend on for quality care.
 It provides the assurance that if there is a need for more advanced procedures, the appropriate care is delivered through the coordinated relationship that the Thumb hospitals have with Covenant.

-Opening for a casual Registered Nurse, part-time Admitting Clerk, part-time and full-time Housekeeper, full-time Cook, full-time MLT or MT-CLS, full-time ER Tech, and full-time Clinic Admitting Clerk.
+Opening for a casual Registered Nurse and Admitting Clerk, full-time ER Tech, Cook, and MLT or MT-CLS ($5,000 Sign-on Bonus).
 Check the careers page for more information.

 Information posted on the Billing page advising uninsured patients and see a list of participating insurance companies.